kazasiki/pandas-lambda-layer/README.md

 # pandas-lambda-layer
-This is the AWS Lambda layer that contains pandas for python3.7 or 3.8.
+This is the AWS Lambda layer that contains pandas for python 3.7 or 3.8.

 ## Required